TIBCOSoftware/snappydata/docs/programming_guide/using_jdbc_with_snappydata.md

 //   connection at a server endpoint
 ```
 !!!
 Note:
-	If the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
+	If you are using a third part tool that connects to the database using JDBC, and if the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
 In this case, select the **io.snappydata.jdbc.ClientDriver** class.